fanpu/blog/_posts/2020-08-02-breaking-cmu-bomblab-with-angr-for-fun-and-profit-part-5.markdown

 {% endraw %}
 {% endhighlight %}

 Looks like it worked!
 Thanks for reading so far, and I hope you enjoyed it!
+You can continue on to Part 6 [here](breaking-cmu-bomblab-with-angr-for-fun-and-profit-part-6).